AidosMarcos/OrchardCoreNewAgeTheme/README.md

 # OrchardCoreNewAgeTheme
-Theme OrchardCore beta2 with recipe
+Theme OrchardCore beta3 with recipe

+Adpated from New Age startbootstrap's free theme